rodriggochaves/elixir-phoenix-101/sprint02/recursion.md

 def print_multiple_times(msg, n) when n <= 1 do
 ```

-So, recursion have some powerfull utility.
+So, recursion has some powerful utility.
 Look the code below:

 ```elixir
 defmodule Math do